 Delete one or more files.

-Syntax DEL [options] [/A:file_attributes] files_to_delete Key files_to_delete : This can be a filename, a list of files or a Wildcard options /P Give a Yes/No Prompt before deleting. /F Ignore read-only setting and delete anyway (FORCE) /S Delete from all Subfolders (DELTREE) /Q Quiet mode, do not give a Yes/No Prompt before deleting. /A Select files to delete based on file_attributes file_attributes: R Read-only -R NOT Read-only S System -S NOT System H Hidden -H NOT Hidden A Archive -A NOT Archive Wildcards: These can be combined with part of a filename * Match any characters ?
+Syntax DEL [options] [/A:file_attributes] files_to_delete Key files_to_delete : A filename or a list of files, may include wildcards. options: /P Give a Yes/No Prompt before deleting. /F Ignore read-only setting and delete anyway (FORCE) /S Delete from all Subfolders (DELTREE) /Q Quiet mode, do not give a Yes/No Prompt before deleting. /A Select files to delete based on file_attributes file_attributes: R Read-only -R NOT Read-only A Archive -A NOT Archive S System -S NOT System H Hidden -H NOT Hidden I Not content indexed -I content indexed files L Reparse points -L NOT Reparse points X No scrub file attribute -X Scrub file attribute (Windows 8+) V Integrity attribute -V NO Integrity attribute (Windows 8+) Wildcards: These can be combined with part of a filename * Match any characters ?
 Match any ONE character

 If a folder name is given instead of a file, all files in the folder will be deleted, but the folder itself will not be removed.